Meet Aris Babikian

-A retired Citizenship Judge, World Vision Canada Multicultural Council Ambassador, Chair of Levant Settlement Centre, and board member of the National Ethnic Press and Media Council of Canada.
+Mr. Babikian is a retired Citizenship Judge, World Vision Canada Multicultural Council Ambassador, Chair of the Levant Settlement Centre, and board member of the National Ethnic Press and Media Council of Canada.

-Scarborough-Agincourt has been his home since 1991.
-He is founding and board member of Wishing Well Community Association and Founding member and board member of Willowdale Legal Aid Service.
+Scarborough-Agincourt has been Mr. Babikian’s home since 1991.
+He is founding and board member of Wishing Well Community Association and founding member and board member of Willowdale Legal Aid Service.

 His unwavering commitment to volunteerism and to public service is well known.
-In recognition of his outstanding contribution to the Canadian civil society, the Canadian government awarded Aris with Queen Elizabeth II Golden Jubilee, Diamond Jubilee Medals and Canada’s 125th Confederation Commemorative Medal.
+In recognition of his outstanding contribution to the Canadian civil society, the Canadian government awarded Aris the Queen Elizabeth II Golden Jubilee medal, the Diamond Jubilee Medal and Canada’s 125th Confederation Commemorative Medal.

 As president of the Armenian National Federation of Canada and the first executive director of the government relations office (Ottawa) of the Armenian National Committee of Canada, he contributed significantly to the Canadian-Armenian community’s political, educational, cultural, youth and sports domains.

 - Retired Citizenship Judge

 - Founder and Chair of the Levant Settlement Centre – helped settle over 250 families

 - Multicultural Council Ambassador – World Vision Canada

 - Founder and Executive of Wishing Well Community Association (WWCA), director of their Outreach program and editor of the WWCA newsletter